 You can also find a brief overview at the LambdaComb ANR page.

 The project was co-initiated by Olivier Bodini and Noam Zeilberger, and currently involves over 20 researchers distributed across four partner laboratories in France (LIX, LIPN, LIS, and LIGM) and one partner in Poland (Jagiellonian University).

 You can find the full listing of project members below.

-The kick-off meeting will be held April 11th, 2022 as a hybrid event at LIX.
+The kick-off meeting was held April 11th, 2022 as a hybrid event at LIX.